15 Top-Rated Attractions & Things to Do in Spokane, WA

 Upper Spokane Falls | Photo Copyright: Brad Lane

-Spokane Falls is a must-see natural attraction when visiting Riverfront Park.
-It consists of two drops, the lower and upper falls, and both present a fast-paced and very audible attraction to appreciate.
-While both offer dramatic views throughout the year, arguably the best time to see these heavy-flowing falls is spring, when the snowmelt swells the banks of the Spokane River.
+Spokane Falls is a must-see natural attraction within Riverfront Park.
+It consists of lower and upper falls and presents a fast-paced and very audible attraction.
+While both offer dramatic views throughout the year, the best time to see these heavy-flowing falls is spring, when the snowmelt swells the banks of the Spokane River.

 Lower Falls | Photo Copyright: Brad Lane